 Had a 8” radius 45° – 8 required to complete a circle, introduced during November 1960.

-Had a 12” radius 22.5° – 16 required to complete a circle, introduced during 1962.
+Had a 12” radius 22.5° – 16 required to complete a circle, introduced during November 1962.

-The boxed set consisted of two Chicane pieces of track fitted to either side of a Chicane Extension piece and when these were assembled the set was equal in length to a standard Straight, it was introduced during August 1963.
+The boxed set consisted of two Chicane pieces of track fitted to either side of a central Chicane Extension piece and when these were assembled the set was equal in length to a standard Straight, it was introduced during August 1963.

 This was equal in length to 1/6 Straight and was the narrowed centre section of Track within the Chicane Set, it was available separately in order to extend the Chicane and was also introduced individually during August 1963.

 This was equal in length to a standard Straight.
-It featured eight stainless steel screw-type Terminal Pins protruding through the track on one side which were physically and electrically linked together with flat steel removable links.
-They had plated knurled nuts to retain the links and secure the electrical leads.
-Underneath the track each Terminal Pin was permanently linked to the relevant contact strip with a thin flat brass section.
+It featured eight stainless steel screw-type Terminal Pins protruding through the Track on one side, they were arranged in pairs which were physically and electrically linked together with flat steel removable links between them.
+They each had plated knurled nuts to retain the links and secure the electrical leads.
+Underneath the Track each Terminal Pin was permanently linked to the relevant conductor rail with a thin flat brass section.